qwertzuiii/pyrate/README.md

 You can Translate the program, BUT you NEED to replace a language, if you use the build-version!
 - Open language.json in resources/!
-- Replace DE (German), or EN (English) for it!
+- Replace one of the EXISTING languages!

 Later some languages will be added in this program (google translate...
-D: ... i haven't friends with spanish, french or other languages)
+D:)

+## Source Code [How to edit]
+Coming later!